Sir Alfred T. Goshorn House: Goshorn

 Alfred T. Goshorn was a Cincinnati businessman who headed a firm producing white lead.
-A native of the city, he was a pioneer in the newly emerging game of base ball, becoming president of the country's first professional squad, the Cincinnati Red Stockings.
+A native of the city, he was a pioneer in the newly emerging game of baseball, becoming president of the country's first professional squad, the Cincinnati Red Stockings.
 However, his greatest significance was that of organizing a series of industrial exhibitions, beginning with an 1870 show in Cincinnati that continued into the 1880s.
 By the middle of the decade, he was sufficiently well regarded to be chosen as the director-general for the Centennial Exposition of 1876.
 For his handling of the exposition, nine different European nations granted him honors, including a British knighthood from Queen Victoria.
 Goshorn and his family moved into the present house in 1888, although the final details of construction were completed only in 1890.
 The architect was James W. McLaughlin, one of the city's premier architects of the period.